Martin Johnson (rugby union): 2001 & 2002: European Champion

-Having dominated domestic rugby for the previous two years Leicester were desperate to avenge their 1997 Heineken Cup Final defeat and claim their first European title.
-Local rivals Northampton Saints had claimed the previous season's title with perennial rivals Bath claiming the title in 1998.
 Tigers were drawn with Pau, Glasgow and Pontypridd in their Heineken Cup pool.
 Johnson played in the first four games of the group; wins at home to Pau and away to Glasgow before a loss in Wales to Pontypridd that was quickly avenged a week later at Welford Road.
 On 9 November 2000 Johnson was one of only three then current players named in Leicester's Team of the Century.

 Johnson missed the final two pool games and the quarter final against Swansea due to a 5-week ban picked up against Saracens in the Tetley's Bitter Cup quarter final.
 Domestically Leicester were again top of the table and at this stage 11 points clear of Northampton in second place.
 The gap was pushed to 18 points on 10 March 2001 when Tigers beat Northampton at Franklin's Gardens and Johnson's fourth English league title was formally sealed on 17 March 2001.

-With the domestic title sealed, Johnson led Leicester into the Heineken Cup semi finals against Gloucester.
+With the domestic title won, Johnson led Leicester into the Heineken Cup semi finals against Gloucester.
 Leon Lloyd's try gave Leicester a 19–15 win, despite Johnson spending time in the sin bin, to set up the final in the Parc des Princes against Stade Francais.
 In the final Johnson was again sin binned, for punching Christophe Juillet, but Tigers prevailed winning 34–30 to secure the club's first continental title.
 Tigers had won the inaugural Premeriship playoffs the week before so also sealed an unprecedented treble.